 Dessert

-Next up was dessert, with the menu displaying five choices:
+Next up was dessert.
+The Bon Vivant menu displayed five choices:

-I went with the chocolate cake while my parents split an almond cake.
-I thought the chocolate cake was delicious – perfectly moist and rich.
+I chose the chocolate cake while my parents split an almond cake.
+I thought the chocolate cake was delicious—perfectly moist and rich.

 El Cortijo Spanish Restaurant at Hyatt Ziva Los Cabos

-We ate at El Cortijo, the Spanish restaurant, on our third night and I thought it was a great dining spot, with a nice atmosphere and the most polished staff.
+We ate at El Cortijo, the Spanish restaurant, on our third night.
+I thought it was a great dining spot with a nice atmosphere and the most polished staff.

 Our server, Enrique, was funny, courteous and professional.
-He constantly came by to check on us, replace silverware, move things in place, without invading our space.
+He constantly came by to check on us, replace silverware, and move things in place without being invasive.

-At this restaurant more than anywhere else, I felt like the staff really wanted to take care of guests, with the same sense of hospitality you’d extend to someone visiting your home.
+At El Cortijo, more than anywhere else, I felt like the staff really wanted to take care of guests.
+They extended the same sense of hospitality you’d expect when visiting someone’s home.

 We ordered some tapas, which were good all around.